 Remember, degenerative disc disease and osteoarthritis are conditions that are universally experienced with advancing age.
 Almost every older person will demonstrate a narrowed central canal in the low back and/or neck, but only a few will develop symptoms.

 Any of the causes of stenosis which touch the cord or cauda equina should be monitored.
 However, research shows that only structures which actually compress the cord or cauda equina will likely produce significant symptoms.
+Simple crowding or touching these nerve tissues usually will remain asymptomatic.

 Mild to moderate canal stenosis is rarely problematic.
 It is easy to use stenosis as a scapegoat for pain, especially in elderly individuals.
 Unfortunately, most doctors do not inform the patient that this is a normal condition.
 Instead, many doctors scare the patient half to death, when they tell them their spinal canal is narrowing.
 No wonder the nocebo effect is the actual cause of pain in so many post-diagnosed patients who never had pain before.